 Are manual or automatic cars cheaper?

-In Europe, automatic cars tend to be more expensive than manual cars as they are far less common.
-The automatic transmission gearbox is also far more complex and therefore automatic cars cost more to produce.
+In Europe, automatic cars tend to be more expensive than manual cars; the automatic transmission gearbox is far more complex and therefore automatic cars cost more to produce.

 The choice between automatic and manual transmission will depend on you as the driver as the cost of the car will be affected by how you use the car and how long you use it for.